sqlitebrowser/go-dbhub/README.md

 ### What works now

 * Run read-only queries (eg SELECT statements) on databases, returning the results as JSON
-* Return the list of databases in your account
+* List the databases in your account
 * List the names of tables, views, and indexes present in a database
 * List the columns present in a table or view, along with their details
 * List the branches of a database
 * Generate diffs between two databases, or database revisions
 * Download a complete database
+* Download the database metadata (size, branches, commit list, etc.)

 ### Still to do

 * Tests for each function
 * Retrieve index details for a database
 * Upload a complete database
-* Retrieve database commit history details (size, branch, commit list, whatever else is useful)
 * Investigate what would be needed for this to work through the Go SQL API
+* Anything else people suggest and seems like a good idea :smile:

 ### Requirements